 - Extras to Add In – I’ll only say it once – bacon!!
 That would be so tasty along with the peppery BBQ flavor.

-But some other great add-ins include black or pinto beans, fresh herbs like cilantro or Mexican oregano, and sauteed onion.
+Some other great add-ins include black or pinto beans, fresh herbs like cilantro or Mexican oregano, and sauteed onion.

 - Choosing Your Wood Chips – Any flavor of wood chip pairs well with smoked queso!